 3 Courtroom Movies you may have missed over the years, great entertainment to catch up and enjoy.

 A pair of lovers and accomplices manage to infiltrate the jury in a trial against a large arms manufacturer.

-Their plan is simple: to bend the rules for the purpose of extorting as much money as possible from the two lawyers handling the case.
+Their plan is simple: bending the rules and extorting as much money as possible from the lawyers handling the case.

 Initially, the lawyers refuse the offer, but as the trial progresses, the result more and more uncertain, the tension becomes higher.